 Assemble Your Supplies

-There are many different ways to make roses out of frosting, but I feel that this is one of the easiest and most basic methods, and produces a nice large flower (final result pictured above).
+There are many different ways to make roses out of frosting, but we feel that this is one of the easiest and most basic methods, and produces a nice large flower (final result pictured above).
 You can use any buttercream recipe to make these flowers, or a medium-consistency royal icing recipe will also work.
-Buttercream recipes will harden in the refrigerator or freezer but become soft again at room temperature, while royal icing recipes will harden completely and can be stored at room... temperature indefinitely.
+Buttercream recipes will harden in the refrigerator or freezer but become soft again at room temperature, while royal icing recipes will harden completely and can be stored at room temperature indefinitely.

 Continue to 2 of 6 below.